Notion Labs empowers individuals and teams by enabling them to customize software solutions to meet their unique challenges.

-The interview process for a Product Manager at Notion Labs is designed to assess both technical and interpersonal skills, ensuring candidates are well-rounded and fit for the collaborative environment.
+The interview process for a Product Manager at Notion Labs is designed to assess technical and interpersonal skills, ensuring candidates are well-rounded and fit for the collaborative environment.
 The process typically unfolds in several structured stages:

 The first step is a 30-minute introductory call with a recruiter.
 This conversation serves to gauge your interest in the role and the company, as well as to discuss your background and experiences.
 The recruiter will also provide insights into Notion’s culture and values, ensuring alignment with your career goals.